-The present document reports on the available published scientific and governance information.
-The next document to be prepared will report back on the insights, values, issues and aspirations gleaned through the consultation process.
+This document reports on the available published scientific and governance information.
+The subsequent document, the Community Uses, Values, Threats and Opportunities of Lake Illawarra (BMT, 2020a), reports back on the insights, values, issues and aspirations gleaned through the consultation process.